Bilahari0147/website-viewer-bot/readme.md

 6. brew services restart tor (mac) / sudo service tor restart
 7. python site-view-bot.py
 8. give full url link and number of views you need.
+9. you will get the viewer bot working